vartikadhochak/leetcode-solutions/README.md

 Hamming Weight: The first problem is straightforward, using bit manipulation to count set bits efficiently.
 The unsigned right shift ensures correct handling of negative numbers.

 Substring Count: The second problem leverages the sliding window technique to efficiently count valid substrings by maintaining a window that contains all three characters, thus optimizing the solution from O(n^2) to O(n).

+The Hamming distance between two integers is the number of positions at which the corresponding bits are different.

+---------------------------------------------------------Day-48-----------------------------------------------------------

+                     PROBLEM 1: Hamming-distance

+Given two integers x and y, return the Hamming distance between them.

+Example 1:
+Input: x = 1, y = 4
+Output: 2

+Example 2:
+Input: x = 3, y = 1
+Output: 1

+Constraints:
+0 <= x, y <= 231 - 1

+Explanation:

+The Hamming distance between two integers is the number of positions at which the corresponding bits are different.
+To compute this, we first perform a bitwise XOR operation between the two numbers.
+The XOR operation results in a number where each bit is set to 1 if the corresponding bits of x and y are different.
+Then, we count the number of 1 bits in the resulting number using Integer.bitCount(), which gives us the Hamming distance.
+For example, 1 (0001) XOR 4 (0100) gives 5 (0101), which has two 1 bits, so the Hamming distance is 2.

+                     PROBLEM 2: Check-if-it-is-a-good-array

+Given an array nums of positive integers.
+Your task is to select some subset of nums, multiply each element by an integer and add all these numbers.
+The array is said to be good if you can obtain a sum of 1 from the array by any possible subset and multiplicand.

+Return True if the array is good otherwise return False.

+Example 1:
+Input: nums = [12,5,7,23]
+Output: true

+Example 2:
+Input: nums = [29,6,10]
+Output: true

+Constraints:
+1 <= nums.length <= 10^5
+1 <= nums[i] <= 10^9

+Explanation:

+An array is considered "good" if the greatest common divisor (GCD) of all its elements is 1.
+This is based on the mathematical property that if the GCD of the array elements is 1, there exists a linear combination of the elements (with integer coefficients) that sums to 1.
+The solution iterates through the array, computing the GCD of all elements incrementally.
+If at any point the GCD becomes 1, it returns true immediately.
+If the loop completes without the GCD becoming 1, it returns false.
+For example, the GCD of [12, 5, 7, 23] is 1, so the array is good.
+The gcd method uses the Euclidean algorithm to compute the GCD efficiently.